Joint constraints on $R_h=ct$ cosmology from DESI DR2 BAO, CC, and SN\textit{Ia} Pantheon$^+$ sample: The Cosmology

 \section{The $R_h=ct$ Cosmology}

 An intriguing alternative to the standard $\Lambda$CDM model is the $R_h = ct$ cosmology, first proposed and developed by Melia and collaborators~\cite{Melia2012,melia2012cosmic}.
-This model is built upon the simple yet profound condition that the gravitational horizon, defined as $R_h(t) = c / H(t)$, always equals the distance light has traveled since the Big Bang, i.e., $R_h(t) = ct$ at all cosmic times.
-This constraint leads to a linear evolution of the scale factor, expressed as $a(t) \propto t$, implying that the expansion rate of the Universe has remained constant in time.
-From this fundamental relation, the Hubble parameter naturally takes the form,
+This model is built upon the condition that the gravitational horizon, defined as $R_h(t) = c / H(t)$, evolves in such a way that $R_h(t) = ct$ at all cosmic times.
+In general cosmological models the Hubble radius does not necessarily coincide with the particle horizon, which represents the maximum distance that light could have traveled since the Big Bang.
+However, within the $R_h = ct$ framework the linear expansion implies that the Hubble radius grows proportionally with cosmic time, leading to the relation $R_h(t) = ct$.
+This condition leads to a linear evolution of the scale factor, expressed as $a(t) \propto t$, implying a constant expansion rate.